FSPGrowth

 Parameters:

-• minSup – int or float or str : The user can specify minSup either in count or proportion of database size.
-If the program detects the data type of minSup is integer, then it treats minSup is expressed in count.
-Otherwise, it will be treated as float.
+• minSup – int or float or str : The user can specify minSup either as a count or as a proportion of the database size.
+If the data type of minSup is integer, it is treated as a count.
+Otherwise (float or decimal string), it is treated as a proportion of the number of transactions.

-• sep – str : This variable is used to distinguish items from one another in a transaction.
-The default seperator is tab space.
-However, the users can override their default separator.
+• sep – str : Separator used to distinguish items within a transaction.
+Default is a tab space; users may override.

 Attributes: